Underspecified Human Decision Experiments Considered Harmful: Defining a Decision Problem

 \subsubsection{Rational Belief Formation}

 To define the normative action for a decision problem, we must first characterize how we would ideally expect the agent to form the posterior beliefs $\posterior$ about the state given the signal $\signal$.
-A theory of optimal belief construction starts by assuming that the ideal agent perfectly perceives $\signal$.
+A theory of optimal belief construction starts by assuming that the ideal (i.e., rational) agent perfectly perceives $\signal$.
 Once perceived, how does $\signal$ inform the agent's beliefs about $\mstate$?
 Generally, we assume that the agent has some baseline set of beliefs about $\joint$ that they could use to choose an action in the absence of $\signal$.
 Encountering $\signal$ leads the agent to Bayesian update their beliefs.

 Specifically, to calculate the optimal decision for a decision task we first define what the agent perceives the probability distribution over the state to be prior to obtaining information from $\signal$: $Pr(\mstate)$ or $\dist(\mstate)$ as we describe above.
-Whenever the signaling policy does not reveal $\joint(\mstate|\signal)$ directly via the signal, but does inform on $\mstate$, we assume that after seeing the signal, the agent updates their prior belief to a posterior belief over signals and states, using Bayes rule based on what they have learned about the data-generating model $\joint$: where $Pr(\signal)$ is a normalizing factor.
-Note that the definition in Equation~\ref{eq:bayes} implies that to calculate $\posterior(\mstate)$ the agent knows $\joint$:
+Whenever the signaling policy does not reveal $\joint(\mstate|\signal)$ directly via the signal, but does inform on $\mstate$, we assume that after seeing the signal, the agent updates their prior belief to a posterior belief over signals and states, using Bayes rule based on what they know about the data-generating model $\joint$.
+When the signaling policy does reveal $\joint(\mstate|\signal)$ directly via the signal (i.e., $\signalspace \subset \Delta(\Theta)$ and $\signal = \posterior$), this update is trivial.
+The maximally informative posterior beliefs that any agent can arrive at given the decision problem is:

+It is sometimes unreasonable to expect that $\joint$ can be communicated to any agent, rational or not, without incurring some error.
+For example, in many studies that involve machine learning predictions based on many features and possibly many states (e.g., multi-label classification), communicating the joint distribution over signals and states without loss of information is impractical.
+Under such conditions, we expect the rational agent to arrive at posterior beliefs defined by:

+where $\jointapprox$ represents the approximation of $\joint$ that a rational agent arrives at given the information about $\joint$ employed by the study, such as a sample of labeled instances presented to approximately convey $\joint$.